datawire/ocibuild/README.md

 image, but we're just going to look at the building-an-image part of `ko`'s functionality.

+Given the `ko` recipe

 ```bash
 docker tag "$(ko publish --local ./cmd/go-program)" docker.io/datawire/ocibuild-example:latest
 docker push docker.io/datawire/ocibuild-example:latest
 ```

+It is more-or-less equivalent to use this `ocibuild` recipe:

 ```bash
 ocibuild image \